Radagaisus/Orpheus/README.md

 ```

 ### Getting the Model ID
-Only when new models are created `exec()` receives the model ID as the last argument.
+Only when new models are created `.exec()` receives the model ID as the last argument.

 ```coffee
 user()